vweisscobos/endorse-js/README.md

-# Is It Right
+# Endorse js

-Is it Right is a module to easily validate forms.
+Endorse js is a module to easily validate forms.

 ## Installation